Combatant Clergy Association

 The Combatant Clergy Association (جامعه روحانیت مبارز) is a politically active group in Iran, but not a political party in the traditional sense.

-It has never been registered as a political party; however, it acts as a fragmented caucus and has actively operated in the electoral arena, competing for votes.
+The CCA has never been registered as a political party; however, it acts as a fragmented caucus and has actively operated in the electoral arena, competing for votes.
 Thus, it is considered an elite party and can be classified as a political party according to the minimalist definition by Angelo Panebianco.
 The traditional conservative clerical association was the majority party in the fourth and fifth parliaments after the Islamic revolution.

 The organization has great influence over non-elective institutions such as the judicial system, the Guardian Council and Revolutionary Guard Corps.

 History

-After the 15 Khordad demonstration failed in Iran, it was felt that a coherence organization was needed.
+After the 15 Khordad demonstration of 1963 failed in Iran, it was felt that a more coherent organization was needed for Iran's anti-Shah movement.
 The association was founded in 1977 by a group of clerics with intentions to use Islamic culture and traditions to overthrow the Shah.
 Although the exact founding members of the group are unsure, some of them were said to be Ali Khamenei, Morteza Motahhari, Mohammad Beheshti, Mohammad Javad Bahonar, Akbar Hashemi Rafsanjani, Fazlollah Mahallati and Mohammad Mofatteh, and its current members include founding member Ali Khamenei.

 The Combatant Clergy Association was one of the few republican groups active before the Iran–Iraq War.
 A "free political atmosphere" was not provided in Iran due to the special conditions of wartime, and the Combatant Clergy Association was the only active political organisation after the dissolution of the Islamic Republican Party (All IRP clerics were members of CCA but not all CCA founders were members of IRP).
 By the emergence of factional differences in government of Mir Hossein Mousavi, the organization was divided, and Association of Combatant Clerics was formed.

 Recent years

 CCA is suffering from unresolved contention between its elites.
-Hassan Rouhani, president of Iran since 2013, is a member of the faction although he has been inactive and not participated their regular sessions since the disputed 2009 presidential elections, a situation that applies to Ali Akbar Nategh-Nouri and Akbar Hashemi Rafsanjani as well.
+Hassan Rouhani, president of Iran between 2013 and 2021, is a member of the faction although he has been inactive and not participated their regular sessions since the disputed 2009 presidential elections, a situation that applies to Ali Akbar Nategh-Nouri and Akbar Hashemi Rafsanjani as well.
 The association however backed Rafsanjani and Rouhani in 2016 Assembly of Experts election and included both on its list, despite backing Rouhani's rival, Ebrahim Raisi, for president in 2017.